Advanced Diagnostic Imaging Services in South Dakota

 Computed tomography (CT) is a widely used diagnostic imaging modality.

-CT allows us to see all the internal anatomy in greater detail than
+CT scans allow imaging of the internal anatomy in greater detail than

 general radiography.
-It produces multi-dimensional images that can be post-processed
+It produces multi-dimensional images that can be

 Ultrasounds are a form of diagnostic testing that uses high-frequency sound